 Do you know the difference between youth and maturity?
 It’s how you feel about Thanksgiving.
 As a child, Thanksgiving was the worst.
 It was that bastardized holiday between Halloween and Christmas.
 You had to get dressed up, but not in fun costumes.
 Instead, itchy sweaters, shirts with collars and uncomfortable shoes.
 And nobody gave you any candy or presents.
 No, it was just a big meal with dry turkey.
 Sure, there’s lots of desserts, but for the most part they consist of pumpkin or pecan pies.
 The first is a funny orange color and how can a nut be made into a pie?

 As an adult, I LOVE it!
 I don’t have to shell out a bunch of money on costumes, candy, or presents.
 I don’t mind getting dressed up.
 In fact, I sort of like it.
 There’s not just two football games anymore, now there are three!
 Did I mention that the food and wine are outstanding?
-Even the funny colored orange pie.
-Particularly if I’m making the turkey.
+So is the funny colored orange pie.
+And the turkey is no longer dry particularly if I’m making it.
 We haven’t done a turkey in the oven in close to two decades.
 We always make one outside on Thanksgiving.
 We’ve grilled the turkey, deep fried the turkey and now we do a little bit of both.
 We use this ingenious little device from Char-Broil to do deep fried turkey without all the pesky oil, potential deck fires and third degree burns.
 Also, not only is this low fat compared to a deep fried turkey, it’s also naturally low carb.
-And low carb is all the rage these days.
 Just do your best to avoid the mashed potatoes, yams, and wine!

 Here it is, the Char-Broil Big Easy Oilless Turkey Fryer: